 Nominating Committee – These Friends were named to the Nominating Committee by their local churches at the request of the Interim Committee.
 Klamath Falls and Newberg Emerging were not represented on the committee, but are free to fill those open spots when they are ready.
 It is the intention that this committee will serve for the following year so that they can take care of needs as they emerge.
 West Hills will check their minute regarding the duration of their nominee on this committee.

-Treasurer - Roger Watson - Tigard and NWYM Director of Finance and Development
+Treasurer – Roger Watson (Tigard, also serves as NWYM Director of Finance and Development)

 The officers were approved.

 All committees and work groups (listed below) are self-nominating.
 We do not have to approve them, but are accepting the reports as presented.
 No quota was placed on the groups.
 For the most part, each group will select their own clerk.